Reps. Marjorie Taylor Greene and Paul Gosar get plum committee assignments in GOP-led House

 Greene — who has complained about the treatment of those charged in the Jan.
 6 attack — was named to the Homeland Security Committee.
 Gosar, a climate denier, was given a seat on Natural Resources.

 Reps.
-Marjorie Taylor Greene, R-Ga., and Paul Gosar, R-Ariz., who were each stripped of committee assignments by House Democrats for their incendiary rhetoric, have been given seats on multiple congressional panels in the now-Republican-controlled chamber.
+Marjorie Taylor Greene, R-Ga., and Paul Gosar, R-Ariz., who were each stripped of committee assignments by House Democrats for their incendiary rhetoric, have been given seats on multiple congressional panels in the now Republican-controlled chamber.

 Greene — an election denier who has often complained about the treatment of those arrested and charged in connection with the Jan.
-6, 2021, attack at the U.S. Capitol — was named to the Homeland Security Committee, multiple news outlets reported Tuesday.
+6, 2021, attack at the Capitol — was named to the Homeland Security Committee, multiple news outlets reported Tuesday.

-Gosar — a notorious climate denier — was given a seat on the House Natural Resources committee, CNN reported.
+Gosar, a notorious climate denier, was given a seat on the Natural Resources Committee, CNN reported.

-And both Greene and Gosar, who voted against certifying Electoral College results showing Joe Biden had defeated Donald Trump in the 2020 election, were added to the House Oversight Committee.
+And both Greene and Gosar, who voted against certifying Electoral College results showing Joe Biden had defeated Donald Trump in the 2020 election, were added to the Oversight Committee.

 In 2021, Greene was removed from her committee assignments by Democrats for her embrace of bizarre conspiracy theories and endorsement of violence against her perceived political enemies, including then-House Speaker Nancy Pelosi.